 - the fact that when seated on the bedside commode you have the armrests on either side and the backrest behind and there is a feeling of being supported and surrounded (on three sides) which there is not on a conventional toilet, which also may help the person to feel more comfortable and sure of themselves

-- a but a few bedside commodes come with adjustable height legs which allows the user to adjust the heigh to their own body
+- the majority of bedside commodes come with adjustable height legs which allows the user to adjust the height to their own body

 - the height can also be adjusted to raise the level of the seat, and so relieving issues for individuals who have problems bending to sit or to stand